310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es.md

 {% bubble Mao %}
 Buchou, happy birthday~♪

-I think Anzu already invited you for it, but do you still have time after this?
+I think Anzu already invited you for it, but—do you still have time after this?

 Would you like to go to a fast food restaurant with everyone?
 Subaru mentioned he wants to go home only after eating somewhere outside, so~♪